-Your consultant will then discuss what the most appropriate procedure is for you.
+There are several different types of shoulder replacement.
+Your surgeon will discuss with you what would be the best procedure in your particular circumstances.
 This will depend on the condition of the muscles around your shoulder, the stability of your shoulder and the strength of your bones.

-There are three types of shoulder replacement surgeries:
+The three main types of shoulder replacement procedure are described are: